The pneumococcal vaccine protects against infections caused by Streptococcus pneumoniae. These bacteria can cause:

 - Second dose: 4 months old

 - Third dose: 6 months old

 - Fourth dose: 12 to 15 months old

 - had a severe allergic reaction to a past dose of the vaccine

-- soreness, redness, or swelling at the site of the shot
+- redness, or swelling at the site of the shot

 - temporary loss of appetite

-- mild fever (risk of higher fever is about one in 20)
+The risk of higher fever is about one in 20 with PCV13.